5 people found this helpful

 - 1 part lemon juice

-As with the first solution, you can mix these ingredients in a spray bottle, or in a bowl if the amount you’re making won’t fit into a spray bottle.
+As with the first solution, you can mix these ingredients in a spray bottle, or in a bowl if the amount you’re making won’t fit into a spray bottle, and get cleaning!

 Clean a wooden table with your homemade furniture cleaner

-Now you’ve got your natural cleaning solution at the ready, here how to clean wood tables, cupboards and other types of furniture.
-First you’re going to want to test it in an inconspicuous area before using it all over your table.
-Once you’ve tested it, you can find out how easy it is to care for a wooden table and polish it to its former glory.
+Now you’ve got your natural cleaning solution at the ready – it’s up to you which solution you use, you’re going to want to test it in an inconspicuous area before using it all over your table.
+This step is super important – we don’t want to risk giving your furniture a unique new finish!

-- Give the item a wipe down to remove solid dirt.
-If there is any encrusted dirt on the surface, polish it off with a strong, dry paper towel.
-If your table has narrow angles where dust and dirt can collect, try folding your paper towel into a stiff point to clear them out before you apply your homemade polish.
+- Give the item a wipe down with water to remove any crusted dirt.
+We don’t want any of last night’s tuna salad still stuck to the surface!
+Polish it off with a strong, dry paper towel.
+You can also fold the paper towel into a stiff point to clear out any narrow angles where dirt always seems to collect.

 - Spray your chosen solution over the surface or dip a piece of kitchen paper into a bowl of your mixture.

-- Go over the surface of the table again with a fresh piece of kitchen paper to pick up any excess solution, and to dry and buff the table to a glowing finish.
+- Go over the surface of the table again with a dry piece of kitchen paper to absorb any remaining solution.
+You can also use this paper to buff the furniture if you want to add some shine.

-Choose a strong and absorbent paper towel to polish off all the excess cleaning solution effectively and leave a smooth, shining result.
+Choose a strong and absorbent paper towel to clean your table most effectively.
 Plenty Kitchen Towels are not only super absorbent, but also strong enough to scrub and wring out as you clean.